Area Deans

 Online community sessions, building a network of Area Deans for mutual support

-Each session is stand-alone, so you can select the appropriate aspects for you Deanery.
+Each of the four sessions are stand-alone, so you can select the appropriate aspects for you Deanery.

 By attending several sessions, you will gain access to a network of Area Deans and their experiences.